lychee8/CTC-challenge/WriteUp.md

 ## 1. What did you build for Part B, and why that?

 > For Part B, I decided to focus on the UI.
-Since I am new to using Next.js, I spent a lot of time learning how things worked > leaving me little time to focus on Part B. Since I had such a small amount of time, I decided to focus on learning how to > > build a button/toggle function since they are one of the most used functions in applications.
+Since I am new to using Next.js, I spent a lot of time learning how things worked leaving me little time to focus on Part B. Since I had such a small amount of time, I decided to focus on learning how to build a button/toggle function since they are one of the most used functions in applications.

 ## 2. What did you decide, and what did you rule out?

 > I decided to focus on UI since that was what I felt most comfortable with.
-I deliberately did not choose route shapes since > I am unfamiliar with them and it would take a some time to learn them.
+I deliberately did not choose route shapes since  I am unfamiliar with them and it would take a some time for me to build a working one from scratch.

 ## 3. Where did you cut corners?

-> With more time, I would have kept the address and cuisine showing, and would have the visit information appear upon
-> expansion.
-I decided to make the address and cuisine show upon expansion to that it functions since I did not have enough
-> time to make a route for the visit information.
+> With more time, I would have kept the address and cuisine showing, and would have the visit information appear upon clicking on the box of each restaurant.
+I decided to make the address and cuisine show upon expansion to show that it functions since I did not have enough time to make a route for the visit information.

 ---